DigiTorus86/Teensy-R4ge-Pro/MCUME/readme.md

   a.
 Doom:  Faster
   b.
 Castaway/Atari ST:  Smallest Code
   c.
 NES/Nofrendo:  Faster
+  d.
+UAE/Amiga:  Smallest Code

 8. Compile and load the sketch to the Teensy.
 If it works, you should see the game/emulator screen and be able to select from the list of detected ROMs that you loaded to the microSD.

 ## Troubleshooting
 - If compilation fails and exceeds available memory, try optimizing for Smallest Code
-- If compiling on Linux, may need to fix some include file capitalization errors in MCUME (i.e. in tft_t_dma.cpp).
+- If compiling on Mac or Linux, may need to fix some include file capitalization errors in MCUME (i.e. in tft_t_dma.cpp).
 - Verify that the PSRAM is installed and working using the Teensy example sketch
 - Hookup a keyboard to the Teensy USB pins and try different keypresses if screen appears frozen
 - Try loading different ROMs.
 Quite a few of the tested ROMs failed to work.